Antonio-Grigorascu/restaurant-web-app-tw/README.md

 # Restaurant Reservation System

-Project Overview
-Welcome to the Restaurant Reservation System!
-This full-stack web application is designed to streamline the reservation process for restaurants, ensuring an efficient and user-friendly experience for both customers and staff.
+Welcome to the Restaurant Reservation System and Presentation Website!
+This full-stack web application serves as a comprehensive platform designed to streamline the reservation process for restaurants while also providing a captivating presentation of the restaurant's offerings.
+From browsing the menu and promotions to accessing essential information about the establishment, this system ensures an efficient and user-friendly experience for both customers and staff.

-Web Technologies Final Project - 2024
+#### Web Technologies Final Project - 2024
-University of the Bucharest, Computer Science
+#### University of the Bucharest, Computer Science - Year 1
-Author: Andrei-Antonio Grigorașcu
+#### Author: Andrei-Antonio Grigorașcu

 ## Technologies Used:
 ### Front-end: